itsluizamorim/garden/_notes/Made for Advertising.md

 ---
 Created: 2021-09-19 08:36

-That's an interesting topic.
+That's a very interesting topic that shows how many companies aren't customer obssessed as they could be (or they promote to be).
 The cookie ecosystem (still around but not for much longer) puts quality brand ads on the long tail of small sites, but also on worthless or clickbait sites.
 This seems to be a well- known problem for Advertisers that no one wants to touch, given the revenue stream that it generates annually.
 While media companies, such as Xandr, focus on revenue streams over customer experience, these websites will keep afloat.

 - **“Made for advertising”** sites, which flourish via platforms like Taboola and Outbrain, basically exist to grab ad dollars.
 - Using content recommendation platforms like Taboola or Outbrain, these publishers place ads on legitimate news sources like USA Today, goading people with patently ridiculous headlines to click through to their sites.